You probably hear this a lot, but … THANKS FOR YOUR SERVICE! We hope you don’t get tired of hearing that, because you’ve earned it.

 That commitment to military-affiliated students is why you’ll find almost 1,000 veteran students, faculty, and staff on our campus.
 You’ll find a Veteran Student Services Office to help you navigate the challenges of higher education.
 You’ll find two large and active ROTC units.
 You’ll even find a Wall of Heroes memorial recognizing members of the UNC Charlotte family who have given their lives in military service.
 We value, respect and honor those who have served.

-For veterans who are new to graduate study at UNC Charlotte, the Graduate School offers Veterans Graduate Assistantships.
-New students should contact their program director for nomination information.
+For veterans who are new to graduate study at UNC Charlotte, the Graduate School offers veterans graduate scholarships.
+New students should contact their graduate program director for information.

 Veterans at UNC Charlotte